Configuration

 This applies only to Linux

 Revise needs to be notified by your filesystem about changes to your code, which means that the files that define your modules need to be watched for updates.
-Some systems impose limits on the number of files and directories that can be watched simultaneously; if this limit is hit, on Linux this can result in a fairly cryptic error like
+Some systems impose limits on the number of files and directories that can be watched simultaneously; if such a limit is hit, on Linux this can result in Revise silently ceasing to work (albeit with unit tests failing) or in a fairly cryptic error like

 ERROR: start_watching (File Monitor): no space left on device (ENOSPC)

-The cure is to increase the number of files that can be watched, by executing
+The cure is to investigate and possibly increase the number of files that can be watched.

 Polling and NFS-mounted code directories: JULIA_REVISE_POLL